PelionIoT/sal-nanostack-driver-k64f-eth/README.md

 ![](images/frdm_k64f_br_components.png)

 * [Nanostack Border Router](https://github.com/ARMmbed/nanostack-border-router) is the core IPv6 gateway logic and provides the mesh network functionality.
+It can be configured to the 6LoWPAN or Thread mode.
 * [Atmel RF driver](https://github.com/ARMmbed/atmel-rf-driver) is the driver for the Atmel AT86RF2xxx wireless 6LoWPAN shields.
 * [Ethernet driver](https://github.com/ARMmbed/sal-nanostack-driver-k64f-eth) is the Ethernet driver for the FRDM-K64F development board.
 * [SLIP driver](https://github.com/ARMmbed/sal-stack-nanostack-slip) is a generic Serial Line Internet Protocol version 6 (SLIPv6) driver for mbedOS boards.

 ## Required hardware

-* Two FRDM-K64F development boards, one for the border router application and another one for [the 6LoWPAN mbed client application](https://github.com/ARMmbed/mbed-os-example-client).
+* Two FRDM-K64F development boards, one for the border router application and another one for the client application [the 6LoWPAN mbed client application](https://github.com/ARMmbed/mbed-os-example-client).
+For Thread use this binary -> TBD.
 * Two mbed 6LoWPAN shields (AT86RF212B/[AT86RF233](http://uk.rs-online.com/web/p/radio-frequency-development-kits/9054107/)) for wireless 6LoWPAN mesh connectivity.
  * Alternatively you can use [NXP MCR20A](http://www.nxp.com/products/software-and-tools/hardware-development-tools/freedom-development-boards/freedom-development-board-for-mcr20a-wireless-transceiver:FRDM-CR20A) shields.
  * See [Switching the RF shield](#switching-the-rf-shield)